Before you begin, I’d like to mention that you’ll find an advanced version of the same model/concept in this post. (Mar 2020).

 One thing that doesn’t hold you back in startup marketing is the lack of options for models, frameworks and opinions on what to spend one’s time on.
 There’s Dave McClure’s AARRR model.
 The Bullseye framework.
 The “Throw spaghetti on the wall and see what sticks” approach.
 The list goes on.

 So why this post?
-If you have little data and time, as many early stage startups do, these models don’t help you focus on the 1-2 things that can make a difference.
+If you have little data and time, as many early-stage startups do, these models don’t help you focus on the 1-2 things that can make a difference.
 And so many spread themselves too thin between too many channels.

-I think there’s a simpler better model for early stage startups.
+I think there’s a simpler better model for early-stage startups.
 (It’s so simple in fact that you might already be using it and I was the last person on Earth to stumble upon in it.)

 About a year ago I did a customer persona exercise for Pipedrive and spoke to about 35 customers for an hour during an intense two-week period.
 (Something I recommend any startup marketer to do).
 One of the slightly off-piste questions I asked was: how did you first hear about Pipedrive?
-Most people replied “from a friend or colleague” and other said they searched the hell out of the internets.
+Most people replied “from a friend or colleague” and others said they searched the hell out of the internets.
 I dutifully marked down the answers and continued my persona work.

 Only some months later it hit me.
 What I had gotten from those good people was not just an idea of who Pipedrive’s customers were but a highly practical marketing model.

 Recommendations from friends and findability in search.
 This is basically the simple “model” that got Pipedrive from 0 to more than 10,000 paying customers.
-This model has worked or would work in almost all of the early stage startups I have marketed or know friends to market.
+This model has worked or would work in almost all of the early-stage startups I have marketed or know friends to market.

 I’m going to call the model the Two Hedgehog Model, tipping my hat to Jim Collins and the “hedgehog concept” he popularized.
 (It’s one where you do only one thing, and do it really well.)
 Here you’d need to do two things really well, so you’ll need another one of those small animals.
 Very creative, I know.

-Long story short, if you focus on only two things and do them very well ie. if you make sure your customers tell their friends and that people find you when they search keywords relevant to you, you’ll have your early stage startup marketing priorities sorted.
+Long story short, if you focus on only two things and do them very well ie. if you make sure your customers tell their friends and that people find you when they search keywords relevant to you, you’ll have your early-stage startup marketing priorities sorted.